macabroaff/djangobook/appendixD.rst

 *Valor padrão*: ``''`` (string vazia)

 This is output, as a string, that the template system should use for invalid (e.g., misspelled) variables.
-See Chapter 9.
+Ver Capítulo 9.

 TEST_RUNNER
 -----------